Literary Influence · Tumbleweed Words

 “Beckett’s characters wait.
 They talk while they wait.
 The talking is not about the waiting.
 The talking is the waiting.
 This is also what the best flash fiction does.”

-David — Tumbleweed Words — on Beckett
+— David, Tumbleweed Words

 David — Tumbleweed Words